datacorner/data-handbook/README.md

 [![Couverture](images/cover.png)](...)

-You'll find here the python codes and reference that are used in the book [livre]()
+You'll find here the python codes and reference that are used in the book [The Data Handbook](https://datacorner.fr/)
 **Get more and go beyond on my website [datacorner.fr](https://datacorner.fr/)**

 # Data Handbook - Chap 1 - Data 360